Luzkan/smells/content/smells/oddball-solution.md

 ## Oddball Solution

-If similar problem is solved in a different way in different parts of the project, then it is an Oddball Solution.
-This code smell could also have been classified under the [Duplicated Code](./duplicated-code.md), although it is not exactly a one-to-one copy-paste - it is more subtle [[1](#sources)].
+If a similar problem is solved in a different way in different parts of the project, then it is an Oddball Solution.
+This code smell could also have been classified under [Duplicated Code](./duplicated-code.md), although it is not exactly a one-to-one copy paste - it is more subtle [[1](#sources)].

 ### Causation